Raveendran (actor)

 Raveendran is an Indian actor, primarily concentrating in Malayalam and Tamil films and he was a very busy actor of both these languages in the 1980s.
+He is the chairman of Kerala State Chalachithra Academy.
 A multi-faceted personality, Raveendran is also a screenwriter, interior designer, anchor, a film scholar, an acting coach, social activist and director of film festivals like Kochi Metro (Malayalam) Short Film Fest.
 He is an alumnus of the Adyar Film Institute.

 Career

-Raveendran had his specialisation in acting and passed out from Adyar Film Institute (now called M.G.R.
-Government Film and Television Training Institute) in 1979.
+Raveendran had his specialisation in acting from Adyar Film Institute (now called M. G. R. Government Film and Television Training Institute) in 1979.

-He made his feature film debut in the Tamil mega hit Oru Thalai Ragam (1980) and later he acted in 140 films in different languages including Malayalam, Tamil and Telugu.
-He played the second lead in Kamal Haasan and Rajnikanth movies like Sakalakala Vallavan, Per Sollum Pillai, Ram Lakshman, Ranga, Thankamagan and Pokkiri Raja.
+He made his feature film debut in the Tamil hit Oru Thalai Ragam (1980) and later he acted in 140 films in different languages including Malayalam, Tamil.
+He played the second lead in Kamal Haasan and Rajnikanth movies like Sakalakala Vallavan, Per Sollum Pillai, Ram Lakshman, Ranga, Thanga Magan and Pokkiri Raja.
 Often cited as Disco Raveendran for his dance movements, he concentrated more in Malayalam with I. V. Sasi movies like Ashwaradham, Ee Nadu, John Jaffer Janardhanan, Innalenkil Nale, Sindoora Sandhyakku Mounam, Iniyengilum, Athiratram, Idanilangal, Karimpinpoovinakkare, Rangam, Abhayam Thedi and was a part of numerous hit films until he decided to quit movies.
 In Tamil, he has also done major roles in Echchil Iravugal, Poikkal Kudhirai, En Priyame and Kutravaaligal.
 He became a notable film star through his acting in almost 80 superhit films like Ram Lakshman, Sakalakala Vallavan, Ee Nadu, Madrasile Mon, Pappayude Swantham Appoos, etc. He did a wide variety of genres like action, romantic, and comedy who has exposed his artistic villain characters and has become a sensation who did equal par roles with the South Indian superstars at his prime.
 He has acted in films directed by famous South Indian directors like K. Balachander, S. P. Muthuraman, I. V. Sasi, and Hariharan.
 He has also worked with big production companies like AVM, Navodaya, Devar Films, Sathya Movies and Dwarakesh.

 He came back to films and did smaller roles till 2013 and then played one of the lead roles in Idukki Gold directed by Aashiq Abu and Kili Poyi directed by Vinay Govind.
 He made his debut as story writer through Sathyan Anthikad's Ennum Eppozhum and is the festival director of Kochi Metro (Malayalam) Short Film Fest.

 Raveendran is also an interior designer and has introduced and executed the innovative steel structural space frames of UC College Stadium, Gulfar convention center, Kannamaly and Kothad churches, Kochi and the Petrol bunk at Bakery Junction, Thiruvananthapuram.

 Personal life

 He is born to Elias and Dr. Saramma at Thrippunithura, Kerala, India.
 He completed 2 years of acting course at South India Film Chambers, Chennai and completed degree course at Film and Television Institute of India, Pune.

 He is married to Suma.
 The couple have three children, Mareena, Bibin and Fabin.
-His son Fabin has acted in Idukki Gold (film) in Michael's childhood role.
+His son Fabin has acted in Idukki Gold in Michael's childhood role.
+He is a member and supporter of Indian National Congress.